Atlas Wodgina Project, Australia

 Environmental Impact

-Specialist Studies for assessing the environmental impact begun in 2009.
+Specialist Studies for assessing the environmental impact began in 2009.
 The results indicate no major environmental impacts.
-The company expects the statutory approval to be on time.

 Altas signed a Native Title Mining agreement with the people of Kariyarra in September 2009.
 The agreement preserves cultural values in the region and reduces impact on the environment.